DTNClearAg/clearag_api_examples/AccountsExamples/README.md

 This Python script takes a CSV file of locations and creates new fields within the [ClearAG Accounts API](https://docs.clearag.com/documentation/Accounts_API/latest).
 The new Field UUIDs will be added to the input file.
 This script can also read that file to remove fields.

+API Credentials, account_id, and user_id must be added at top of bulk_add_fields.py

 Required input arguments are based on required parameters from the [Create Field API](https://docs.clearag.com/documentation/Accounts_API/latest#_create_field_v1_0).
 The input CSV file must be in the following order:
 ```
 field_name,latitude,longitude,acres